Nkadankwa/blog/nkadankwablog/content/posts/tenthpost.md

 +++

-As I said in my last post I have gotten my first local Ai and as such this post covers my first attempt to link n8n with Ollama on Windows using Docker Desktop.
-I wanted a simple setup that could move me closer to a full homelab, but the whole thing ended badly.
-Still, it pushed my learning forward.
+After getting my first local model running, I wanted to see what happened when I connected it to automation.
+This was my first attempt to link n8n and Ollama on Windows through Docker Desktop.

+The plan was modest: make a local workflow work, then add a Telegram bot.
+It did not end the way I expected, but it clarified the difference between a local experiment and a service that needs to receive traffic from the internet.

 ### The Main Setup